- 1 If You Have Gained Weight, Experienced Heavy Bleeding & Suffered Serious Side Effects from Having the Mirena IUD…

-If you answered yes to some or all of these questions, this page will be one of the most important ones you will ever read in regards to safeguarding your health.
+If you answered yes to some or all of these questions, this page will be one of the most important pages you will ever read in regards to safeguarding your health.
 I will reveal the truth behind Mirena weight gain and other side effects and the exact steps you need to take to reverse the damage the Mirena implant did to your metabolism and your hormones, and overcome your side effects.

-My Own Personal Struggle with Mirena Side Effects
+My Personal Story & Struggle with Mirena

 I had my Mirena IUD inserted six weeks after the birth of my first child.
 Within a few weeks, I developed an ovarian cyst, and then I discovered I had cervical cancer cells.

 I thought it was a coincidence so I had the procedure for my cancer cells and got another Mirena in.